digital-land/digital-land/content/guidance/extremely-vulnerable-person-service/_index.md

 ### Add a data lead for your local authority hub

-Yes, so long as they are from a local authority hub.
+Each local authority hub can have as many data leads as they need.
 Email [transfer-coronavirus-data-service@digital.cabinet-office.gov.uk](mailto:transfer-coronavirus-data-service@digital.cabinet-office.gov.uk) with the new person’s:

 * First name
 * Last name